conradhalling/jekyll-theme-chirpy/_posts/2025-01-30-experimenting-with-fonts.md

 author: conrad
 description: If a website requests a generic font, what font does your computer supply?
 date: 2025-01-30 12:46:00 -0500
-last_modified_at: 2025-02-02 10:42:00 -0500
+last_modified_at: 2025-02-09 18:06:00 -0500
 categories: [Computing]
 ---

-The generic font families specified by CSS styles include monospace, serif, sans-serif, fantasy, and cursive.
+The generic font families specified by CSS styles include `monospace`, `serif`, `sans-serif`, `fantasy`, and `cursive`.
 When a CSS style requests one of these generic font families, what actual font is used on your computer?
 This page provides an experiment in seeing what fonts are used.

 These were the fonts that were used on my different devices: